wikiblocks/wikiblocks-search/README.md

 WikiBlocks is a Chrome Extension designed to augment Wikipedia pages related to a science, technology, engineering, or math concepts.
 The extension performs a search for relevant [blocks](http://bl.ocks.org) based on the title, See also, categories, and other information contained in the article when a user navigates to a Wikipedia article.

+Check out the [chrome extension](https://github.com/wikiblocks/wikiblocks-chrome) for more information about the client-side applications of this project.

-An example the sort of article that the extension will find good results for is [L-system](https://en.wikipedia.org/wiki/L-system).
+An example of the type of concepts that the extension will find good results for is [L-system](https://en.wikipedia.org/wiki/L-system), or Lindenmayer systems.
+Such a topic can be illustrated by specific visual representations, such as programatically drawn Hilbert Curves.

-This repository contains code related to the server(s) which facilitate searching for gists in our ever-growing database.
-This code constitutes the "backend" for the WikiBlocks chrome extension, which includes:
+This repository contains code related to the server(s) which facilitate searching for blocks that might help users visualize STEM concepts discussed in a Wikipedi article.
+The database that the server queries grows as both as new users and their examples are discovered, as well as when client-side interactions promt other servers to associate with a gist new tags and new categories.

+The responsibilities of the code contained in this respository include:

 - management of postgres connections and client-pooling
 - modest natural language processing related to extraction of tokens from "hooks": "Prim's Algorithm" becomes ["prim", "algorithm"]